gordonguthrie/TheManual/docs/chapter2/loggin_loggin_loggin.md

 play 60
 ```

-This is useful, but not enough for full blown debugging.
+This is just a convenience function for front end users and not a proper debugging tool.

 ## Existing log messages